Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 So, regardless of the distance between your site visitor’s location and your website’s origin server, the request will be handled by the CDN server nearest to the user.

-This significantly reduces content travel time from your website server to the user, improving onsite user experience and page speed.
+This significantly reduces content travel time from your website server to the user, improving the on-site user experience and page speed.

-With that said and understood, let’s check the list of the best free and paid WordPress cache plugins.
+With that said, let’s review the list of the best free and paid WordPress cache plugins.

 1. WP Rocket